-- Spanning Tree State By which indicates if STP is enabled on the device. - Spanning Tree Mode By which indicates the STP mode by which STP is enabled on the device - Bridge ID Where identifies the Bridge priority and MAC address.
+- Spanning Tree State By which indicates if STP is enabled on the device. - Spanning Tree Mode By which indicates the STP mode by which STP is enabled on the device - Bridge ID Where identifies the Bridge priority and MAC address. - Designated Root This indicates the ID of the bridge with the lowest path cost to the instance ID. - Root Port Where indicates the port number that offers the lowest cost path from this bridge to the Root Bridge.

-instance ID.

-• Root Port Where indicates the port number that offers the lowest cost path from this bridge to the Root Bridge.
 It is significant when the Bridge is not the Root.